mpchenette/copilot-feature-matrix/README.md

 both agent mode and vision for 1.97 say they were only insiders for the 2-6 changelog post. does this mean they are 1.97 or were they brought to stable on 1.98?
 I think in the 1.98 changelog on the vs code docs it mentions thats when they started rolling out to stable.

+### JetBrains
+ "1.5.0": {
+      "Chat": { "releaseType": "ga" }
+    },

+    there is no longer a 1.5.0 release listed on the official version history. but reading between the lines, this is likely accurate. this is further "confirmed" by ChatGPT